oconpa/hugoHosting/content/lambda-backend/listgallery/_index.md

 pre = "<b>4.4 </b>"
 +++

-Listgallery will be used as a pull mechanism, to pull and display the exisitng images on the s3.
-This will allow the user to display a collection of images where anyone using the site can rapidly perform detections on previosuly uploaded images.
+Listgallery will be used as a pull mechanism, to pull and display the existing images on the s3.
+This will allow the user to display a collection of images where anyone using the site can rapidly perform detections on previously uploaded images.

 1. Similar to the last step copy the below code into your skeleton, replacing the skeleton function exactly so that it matches below.